luizmb/Caminhante/README.md

 We are almost there, there's a final step in this workflow, and it's a very important one: notify whoever is interested.

-Differently from the other frameworks I mentioned before, my implementation of redux uses the concept of `Signal` to broadcast a change. `Signal` is a data structure popular from ReactiveCocoa, RxSwift and other web libraries and it's basically a continuous version of a `Promise`, that dispatches not only once but every time that a value changes.
+Differently from the other frameworks I mentioned before, my implementation of redux uses the concept of `Signal<T>` to broadcast a change. `Signal<T>` is a data structure popular from ReactiveCocoa, RxSwift and some functional languages such as Haskell, and it's basically a continuous version of a `Promise<T>`, but that dispatches not only once but every time that a value changes.
 My implementation was strongly inspired by Swift Talk episodes [#39](https://talk.objc.io/episodes/S01E39-from-futures-to-signals), [#40](https://talk.objc.io/episodes/S01E40-signal-ownership-and-subscriptions) and [#42](https://talk.objc.io/episodes/S01E42-thread-safety), although I went beyond and changed my `Signal<T>` class to be a [functor and a monad](http://www.mokacoding.com/blog/functor-applicative-monads-in-pictures/), in a way that you can subscribe sub-states.

 For example, a `ViewController` wanna observe only certain property of your state, so the subscription call will be something like:
 ```swift